OWASP/www-project-secure-headers/tab_headers.md

 ## X-Content-Type-Options

-Setting this header will prevent the browser from interpreting files as something else than declared by the content type in the HTTP headers.
+Setting this header will prevent the browser from interpreting files as a different MIME type to what is specified in the `Content-Type` HTTP header (e.g. treating `text/plain` as `text/css`).

 Values
 Value	Description